poissonconsulting/mcmcderive/README.md

 Carlo Markov Chain (MCMC) samples.
 No more rerunning a model because you forget to include a derived parameter\!

+The `mcmcderive` package also provides the R equivalent to functions such as `pow()`, `logit() <-` that often occur in JAGS/BUGS, STAN, ADMB/TMB model code.
+This allows you to mimic template code in your R expression.

 ## Demonstration

 ``` r